MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

 ## Sort or filter the Stores list

-If you have a stores in your Stores list, you might want to sort or filter the list to find the store you're looking for.
+If you have a lot of stores in your Stores list, you might want to sort or filter the list to find the store you're looking for.

 To sort or filter the Stores list: